Skip to main content

 8:30 am -6:00 pm each day

 All participants enrolled in this course must complete the required readings before the course starts.
-Participants enrolled in this course will be evaluated for receipt of the certificate of participation based on the pre-course assignment, class participation and in-course exercises.
-Participants taking this course for Johns Hopkins or UPF academic credit will be further evaluated by a group presentation and final paper, due no later than December 22, 2023.
+Participants enrolled in this course will be evaluated for receipt of the certificate of participation based on the pre-course assignment, class participation and peer feedback.
+Participants taking this course for Johns Hopkins or UPF academic credit will be further evaluated by a final paper due no later than December 20, 2024.

 8:30 am -6:00 pm each day

-All participants enrolled in this course are encouraged to complete the recommended readings before the course starts.
-Participants enrolled in this course will be evaluated for receipt of the certificate of participation based on class participation and presentation.
-Participants taking this course for Johns Hopkins or UPF academic credit will be further evaluated by an open book final exam 10 days (about 1 and a half weeks) after the class session.
+All participants enrolled in this course must complete the required readings before the course starts.
+Participants enrolled in this course will be evaluated for receipt of the certificate of participation based on class participation and a paper outline.
+Participants taking this course for Johns Hopkins or UPF academic credit will be further evaluated by a final paper due no later than December 20, 2024.

 308.604.98 Effective Writing for Public Health Change (3 credits)